lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 interface does indeed expose at least some of the main hooks into the compiler including, most notably, access to the AST including annotations (using version 1.17).
-Python is well known and loved by many developers, most notably those in the engineering domain and offers quite a few tools and libraries that can be added if needed.
+Python is well known and loved by many developers, most notably those in the engineering domain and offers quite a few tools and libraries (including XML libraries) that can be used/added if needed.

 The signature of the batch program we will write will be::